Anna Unterberger

 Anna Unterberger (born 23 September 1985) is an Italian actress from Bozen.

-Life
+Early life

 While Anna was a child, her Danish mother worked in a theatre with disabled people.
 By the time she was in high school she knew she wanted to be an actress.
 After finishing high school she financed her early drama and vocal training by doing odd jobs.
+Her native languages are Danish and German, and she is fluent in Italian and English.

 From 2005 to 2009, she went to school at the Vienna Conservatory.

+Career

 Early in her career she acted at the State Theater in Copenhagen, at the Summer Festival in Kottingbrunn, and in the Drachengasse theater in Vienna.
 In 2008 she also appeared in film productions and in 2009 and 2010 she became an ensemble member at the Salzburger Landestheater.
-She currently lives in Salzburg, Vienna, Berlin, or Munich, traveling between them as her job requires her.

 Stage roles

 In 2007 she got her first acting roles at the Summer Festival in Kottingbrunn as Helena in the Pirate and the Daughter and in Friedrich Dürrenmatt's The Visit.
 While at the Copenhagen drama school she also acted in Aristophanes Lysistrata.

 In 2009, while working at Salzburger Landestheater, she took over the roles of Recha in Gotthold Ephraim Lessing's Nathan the Wise, The Lord in Johann Wolfgang von Goethe's Faust, Peppi in Johann Nestroy's The Evil Spirit Lumpacivagabundus, and Evelyn in Neil Labute's The Measure of All Things.